OuhscBbmc/redcap-manual-v1/check/testing.md

   for testing only.
 They will need to be removed from the project prior to pushing the project to production and prior to starting actual data collection.

+### Compared to Printed Versions {#sec-check-testing-others-printed}

-### Have at least one other person who is familiar with the study or investigation check whether the REDCap project matches any printed documents, like IRB protocols and approved procedures.   {#sec-check-testing-others-printed}
+_Have at least one other person who is familiar with the study or investigation check whether the REDCap project matches any printed documents, like IRB protocols and approved procedures_

 * Is the project accurate and staying within the bounds of what has been intended or IRB-approved?
 * Is the wording correct on all instruments?